Creative Europe Programme - Performance - European Commission

 cities

-had a cinema promoting European film culture as a member of the media-strand-supported Europa cinemas network.
+had a cinema promoting European film culture as a member of the MEDIA-strand-supported Europa cinemas network.

 (*) Key achievements in the table state which period they relate to.
 Some come from the implementation of the predecessor programmes under the 2014-2020 multiannual financial framework.
 This is expected and is due to the multiannual life cycle of EU programmes and the projects they finance, where results often follow only after completion of the programmes.